Protecting Online Card Payments: Explore PSD2 and 3D Secure

 Protecting online card payments

 We’re at the forefront of emerging 3DS payment technology.
 Implementing 3DS into your digital payment flow can be a complex task, potentially increasing the timeline and cost of your project.
 However, at PCI Pal, we are actively streamlining this process.
-Our speed and proficiency increase as we continue to handle 3DS implementations in compliance with card network requirements.
+As we continue to handle 3DS implementations in compliance with card network requirements, our speed and proficiency only increase.

 Our team is gaining valuable experience and insights with each implementation, ensuring we deliver effective and efficient solutions.
 We understand you may have questions about integrating 3DS into your payment flow.
 That’s why our pre-sales and web integration specialists are available to assist in protecting your online card payments.
 Choose us for our growing expertise, commitment to compliance, and unparalleled customer service in handling your 3DS payment implementations.

 It’s important to note that 3DS is one of many solutions available to merchants to prevent fraud.
 Merchants should evaluate their risk appetite and compliance needs and use multiple layers of security to protect their transactions.